Roy Greenslade and the IRA: N.I coverage scrutinised - Press Gazette

 The thesis of Greenslade’s piece was The Sunday Times was allowing itself to be a tool of the British establishment: “Alarm about the continuing activities of the IRA and the possibility of the ceasefire breaking maintain fear among Irish readers, particularly among loyalist readers.”

-Former Sunday Times managing editor Richard Caseby believes this was a dangerous and unwarranted slur and writes about the issue for the first time bellow.
+Former Sunday Times managing editor Richard Caseby believes this was a dangerous and unwarranted slur and writes about the issue for the first time below.

 Richard Caseby gives his opinion about Roy Greenslade’s 1995 attack on Liam Clarke